-Starting from the 2023-2024 school year, a new A/B schedule will be implemented for students.
+Students will follow an A/B schedule, meaning they will have four classes on "A" days and four different classes on "B" days.
 This schedule enables them to engage in up to eight academic classes over the course of the semester.
 The A/B arrangement is designed to offer students the chance to explore various special classes that may span a semester or an entire year, all while allowing for 80-minute academic blocks.
 On an "A" day, students will adhere to their designated "A" day schedule, and there will be no "B" day classes on that day.
 The subsequent day will be a "B" day, during which students will follow their "B" day class lineup.
-It's important to note that teachers and staff members will ensure that students are well-informed about their schedule for each day.